NeilCuzon/mermaid/docs/flowchart.md

+---
+sort: 3
+title: Flowchart
+---

 # Flowcharts - Basic Syntax

 ## Graph

-This statement declares a new graph and the direction of the graph layout.
+This statement declares the direction of the Flowchart.

-This declares a graph oriented from top to bottom (`TD` or `TB`).
+This declares the graph is oriented from top to bottom (`TD` or `TB`).

 ```
 graph TD